open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 Libraries, frameworks, and applications that want to be instrumented with OpenTelemetry take a dependency only on the API packages.
 The developers of these third-party libraries will make calls to the API to produce telemetry data.

-Applications that use third-party libraries that are instrumented with OpenTelemetry API control whether or not to install the SDK and generate of telemetry data.
+Applications that use third-party libraries that are instrumented with OpenTelemetry API control whether or not to install the SDK and generate telemetry data.
 When the SDK is not installed, the API calls should be no-ops which generate minimal overhead.

 In order to enable telemetry the application must take a dependency on the OpenTelemetry SDK.
-The application must also configure exporters and other plugins so that telemetry can be correctly generated and delivered to their analysis tool of choice.
+The application must also configure exporters and other plugins so that telemetry can be correctly generated and delivered to their analysis tool(s) of choice.
 The details of how plugins are enabled and configured are language specific.

 ### API and Minimal Implementation